 Recent studies indicate a number of facts that highlight the risk that Asian American women face with regard to developing osteoporosis:

-- Compared with Caucasian women, Asian women have been found to consume less calcium.
+- Compared with white women, Asian women have been found to consume less calcium.
 One reason for this may be that Asian Americans are more prone to lactose intolerance than are other groups.
 Therefore, they may avoid dairy products, the primary source of calcium in the diet.
 Calcium is essential for building and maintaining a healthy skeleton.

-- Asian women generally have lower hip fracture rates than Caucasian women, although the prevalence of vertebral fractures among Asians seems to be as high as that in Caucasians.
+- Asian women generally have lower hip fracture rates than white women, although the prevalence of vertebral fractures among Asians seems to be as high as that in whites.

 Building strong bones, especially before the age of 20, can be the best defense against developing osteoporosis.
 A healthy lifestyle can be critically important for keeping bones strong.
 To help prevent osteoporosis: